 Yes, we’re all tired of the phrase “the new normal,” but the fact is, the way we live, work, communicate, celebrate and more is forever changed—and still changing.
-Even as society transitions away from stay-at-home orders, many “new normals” will remain and emerge.
+Even as society transitions away from stay-at-home orders and some people begin to venture back to work, school, restaurants and other places outside the home, many “new normals” will remain and emerge.
 These unique interpersonal dynamics will soon reveal a new set of consumer needs—perhaps even hybrid needs—that consumers will be eager to solve.

 Brands who are able to observe and, more importantly, anticipate novel jobs-to-be-done will be rewarded.
 Ponder questions such as: Are there new occasions or rituals that have materialized from the pandemic?
 Can your brand provide additional, newly desirable benefits that others cannot?

 Everyone has experienced a unique set of circumstances during the pandemic, whether due to socioeconomic status, life stage, family composition, work situation or countless other factors.
 But despite the level of calm or chaos experienced, we are all emerging with a newfound perspective on life.
 New priorities, routines and perspectives on what’s important—and what isn’t.
 This especially comes to life from a cost perspective.
 During unprecedented events such as this, many people become more cost-conscious, so a compelling point of difference is essential to justifying price—whether it’s at premium or simply not the lowest.

 Staying (or becoming) a priority for consumers in this new era will require listening—and acting.
 From approaching consumer touchpoints with empathy, to taking time to connect and educate in engaging and compelling ways, brands and products will need to earn their place in consumers’ lives in new, more meaningful ways.